mbernerslee/polyglot_watcher_v2/README.md

 OR without specifying `[path]`, runs `mix test [the most recent failure in memory]`

+Initialising without specifying a path obviously doesn't really work because I'll have no memory of any test failures yet.

 #### Fix All Mode
 `polyglot_watcher_v2 ex fa`